Here are the practical courses offered by the IEW. After a short introduction text, there are corresponding links to Campus.

 - TEAM 2 - AP2: µC programming

 The power electronics and the signal electronics for controlling the EC motor are implemented with the aid of the electronics kit in AP1.
 With the help of an ATMEL microcontroller, a control system for the EC motor is to be programmed.
-The microcontroller must control the transistors of the pulse inverter and evaluate the Hall signals.
-Programming is done in the programming language C.
+The microcontroller has to control the transistors of the pulse inverter and evaluate the Hall signals.
+Programming is carried out in the programming language C.

 Topics from the lectures "Electric Machines I & II" and "Inductive Charging":